Learn How To Perform

 Remove your flooring

-Remove your baseboard or shoe molding.
-Then begin to remove your laminate flooring.
+- Remove your baseboard or shoe molding.
+Then begin to remove your laminate

 Repair Your Subfloor